edreamleo/python-to-coffeescript/design.md

 The script needs the following token-related data:

-- The **ignored lines** (comment lines and blank lines) that preceed or follow any given **statement line**.
+- The **ignored lines** (comment lines and blank lines) that precede or follow any given **statement line**.

-- The **line breaks** occuring within lines.
+- The **line breaks** occurring within lines.
 This is not absolutely essential--the script could break lines automatically, but it would be best if the original line breaks were respected.

 - The exact spelling of all strings.
 Essential in general, though perhaps not for python_to_coffeescript.py.